ChenCheng-976/CSI-Inpainter/README.md

 # Enabling Visual Scene Recovery from Wi-Fi CSI for Occlusion-Free Surveillance

-Welcome to CSI-Inpainter, a pioneering approach enabling visual scene recovery and occlusion removal using Channel State Information (CSI) time sequences.
-This work propels the application of wireless signal processing into the realm of visual scene recovery, leveraging CSI data to construct and refine obscured visual elements under any lighting conditions.
+This is the official implementation of our paper "Enabling Visual Scene Recovery from Wi-Fi CSI for Occlusion-Free Surveillance."

-CSI-Inpainter is the first framework to leverage Wi-Fi channel-state information (CSI) for removing large occlusions in surveillance images.
+In this work, we propose CSI-Inpainter, the first framework to leverage Wi-Fi channel-state information (CSI) for removing large occlusions in surveillance images.
 It also pioneers multi-environment validation (office, factory) and a systematic study of how sensor placement, multi-sensor fusion, and CSI temporal/frequency resolution shape reconstruction quality.